keboola/developers-docs/extend/generic-extractor/jobs/children.md

 ### Naming Conflict
 Because a new column is added to the table representing child properties, it is possible that you run into a naming conflict.
-That is, if the child response with user details looks like this
+That is, if the child response with user details looks like this:

 {% highlight json %}
 {